Mariefay/fp-ts-exercises/README.md

 **Happy Learning! 🎉**

-Start with `npm run exercise -- option 01` or launch the playground with `cd playground && npm run dev`
+Try the playground at [https://fp-ts-exercises.vercel.app](https://fp-ts-exercises.vercel.app) or start with `npm run exercise -- option 01` for CLI exercises.